-When do we use Member Initializer List in C++?
+When Should You Use Member Initializer List in C++

 Are you still performing assignments in the body of the constructor?
-You are likely missing a lot in terms of powerful optimizations and safety that member initializer lists introduce in C++.
+You are likely missing a lot in terms of powerful optimizations and safety that the member initializer list in C++ provides.
 They are advantageous for performance and ensure the correct initialization of const members, references, and non-default-constructible objects.
 Read this blog to see how this small change can render your code cleaner, safer, and faster!

 Table of Contents: